 New adult fleas must have a blood meal within a week or they die.
 Generally, a flea usually lives between two and three months.
 However, fleas are capable of surviving a few months between meals if they don’t expend energy.
 A female flea can lay 2,000 eggs over the course of her short lifetime, quickly causing a serious infestation on their host and the areas it frequents.

-When are fleas commonly active?
+When are fleas most active?

 Where are fleas commonly found?